top of page

 Why aren't governments better at fostering freedom, hope, and order?

-If these principles are so straightforward, easy to understand, and cost nothing to enact, why don’t governments use them more often?
+Why don't governments use these principles more often if they are straightforward, easy to understand, and cost nothing to enact?

 I believe it's because of corruption within governments.
 Uncorrupt and well-informed governments protect freedoms, while corrupt governments do not.

 Why do our leaders no longer teach principles?
-I believe it is because they are gutless, or are corrupt, or both.
-I believe that most governments today are more corrupt than their citizens realize.
+I believe it is because they are gutless, corrupt, or both.
+Most governments today are more corrupt than their citizens realize.

 No man chooses evil because it is evil;